qdrant/landing_page/qdrant-landing/content/articles/qdrant-1.8.x.md

 ![dropping latency](/blog/qdrant-1.8.x/benchmark.png)
 **Figure 1:** Dropping latency in sparse vector search queries across versions 1.7-1.8.

-The colors within the scatter plot show the frequency of the results.
-Frequency is highest where the red dots are.
-This tells us that latency for sparse vectors queries dropped by a factor of 16.
+The colors within both scatter plots show the frequency of results.
+The red dots show that the highest concentration is around 2200ms (before) and 135ms (after).
+This tells us that latency for sparse vectors queries dropped by about a factor of 16.
 Therefore, the time it takes to retrieve an answer with Qdrant is that much shorter.

 This performance increase can have a dramatic effect on hybrid search implementations.
 [Read more about how to set this up.](https://qdrant.tech/articles/sparse-vectors/)

 FYI, sparse vectors were released in [Qdrant v.1.7.0](https://qdrant.tech/articles/qdrant-1.7.x/#sparse-vectors).
-They are stored using a different index, so first check out the documentation if you want to try an implementation.
+They are stored using a different index, so first [check out the documentation](https://qdrant.tech/documentation/concepts/indexing/#sparse-vector-index) if you want to try an implementation.

-## CPU Resource Management
+## CPU resource management

 Indexing is Qdrant’s most resource-intensive process.
 Now you can account for this by allocating compute use specifically to indexing.
 You can assign a number CPU resources towards indexing and leave the rest for search.
 As a result, indexes will build faster, and search quality will remain unaffected.